Thinking differently: Autism finds space in the workplace

 In the United States, according to Ne'eman, studies of the working lives of autistic people have not been done, so no comparable data is available.

-"It's great to see organizations not just doing from corporate social responsibility, but actually recognizing there is a good business case behind having more people with autism in the workforce," Povey said.
+"It's great to see organisations not just doing from corporate social responsibility, but actually recognising there is a good business case behind having more people with autism in the workforce," Povey said.
 "These people will contribute to the effectiveness and growth of the business."

 Yet autism campaigners, and the firms seeking to recruit people on the spectrum, know there will be problems, too.
 Povey notes that "the social aspects of being in a workplace or office may pose particular challenges" for autistic recruits.